Civil Eats’ advisory board is made up of highly regarded individuals considered among the leading thinkers, voices, and connectors in the food world.

 Raj Patel is an award-winning writer, activist, and academic.
 He is a research professor in the Lyndon B. Johnson School of Public Affairs at the University of Texas, Austin, and a senior research associate at the Unit for the Humanities at Rhodes University (UHURU), South Africa.

-Shakirah Simley is the director of the Office of Racial Equity for the City and County of San Francisco, Fulbright alum and a food justice advocate.
-In her current role, Ms. Simley is responsible for advancing a citywide racial equity framework to address the history of structural and institutional racism in San Francisco’s delivery of services to the public, and its internal practices and systems.
-Previously, she has worked in food policy and community development work, and operated an artisan preserves company, and for the past decade, has championed race and gender equity lens into improving the nation’s food system.
+Shakirah Simley is the Executive Director of the Booker T. Washington Community Service Center, the former director of the Office of Racial Equity for the City and County of San Francisco, a Fulbright alum, and a food justice advocate.
+Previously, she has worked in food policy and community development work, and operated an artisan preserves company, and for the past decade, has championed applying a race and gender equity lens to improve the nation’s food system.

 Alice Waters, chef, author, food activist, and owner of Chez Panisse, has been a champion of local, sustainable agriculture for over four decades.
 She is the founder of The Edible Schoolyard Project, an innovative model for public education that integrates growing and cooking food into the core academic curriculum.
 Waters’ vision for edible education began 20 years ago with The Edible Schoolyard at Berkeley’s Martin Luther King Jr. Middle School, which today draws visitors from around the world.
 To date, there are more than 4,000 Edible Schoolyard Network member programs in 54 countries.
 Waters is also vice president of Slow Food International and is the author of 14 books, including New York Times bestsellers The Art of Simple Food I & II, 40 Years of Chez Panisse: The Power of Gathering, and The Edible Schoolyard: A Universal Idea.